Laws and regulations differ from state to state, so where you live can have a huge impact on your divorce.

 - One spouse or the other can refinance in his or her name and buy out the other.

-- Or, if there are children, the custodial parent may continue to live in the home for a period—often until the youngest child turns 18 or graduates from high school—at which time they either buy out the other or sell the house and split the proceeds.
+- If there are children, the custodial parent may continue to live in the home for a period.
+Most often this lasts until the youngest child turns 18 or graduates from high school.
+At that time, they either buy out the other or sell the house and split the proceeds.

-In an equitable distribution state like Oregon, in a broad sense, what you owned before the marriage will likely remain yours, and what was acquired during the union will be divided.
-There are exceptions to this, but that’s how it generally goes down.
+In an equitable distribution state like Oregon, in a broad sense, what you owned before the marriage will likely remain yours.
+On the flip side, what was acquired during the union will likely be up for division.
+There are exceptions, but that’s how it generally goes down.

 Related Reading: The Most Common Mediation Questions Answered